 We therefore strongly encourage researchers, businesses, and innovators in the UK and worldwide to continue to work together in establishing global consortia to bid for funding.

-UK researchers and innovators can apply to Horizon Europe schemes right away.
+The EU is still in the process of formalising the UK’s association.
+But UK-based applicants can begin applying straight away.
 You do not need to wait for the EU to formalise association.

 Euratom Research and Training Programme, 2021 to 2027